BloomTech-Labs/trashpanda-ds/pipeline/README.md

 5. Pip install `tensorflow-gpu`

-6. The pieline should now use your GPU.
+6. The pipeline should now use your GPU.

 ### AMD GPU